 President Clinton Calls Uganda’s Anti-Homosexuality Bill “Setback to Personal Freedom”

-February 16, 2014 by Maureen McCarty, HRC Associate Director of Digital Media
+February 16, 2014 by Maureen McCarty, HRC Deputy Director of Marketing

 Today President Clinton released a statement in response to Uganda President Museveni’s decision to sign the discriminatory anti-homosexuality bill into law.